TomWoodward/abomination/README.md

 # An Abomination

-a language for manipulating data written in json
+a language written in JSON for manipulating data.

 ## design goals

 ### function definitions must be JSON compatible

-function definitions are passed as javascript objects, but all data types used in the configs are JSON compatible. the expectation is that the javascript object could have come from `JSON.parse`.
+function definitions are passed as javascript objects, but all data types used in the definitions are JSON compatible. the expectation is that the definition could have come from `JSON.parse`.

 ### all function inputs can be more functions

 its functions all the way down bud.

-### JSON compatible primitives are recognized as literals
+### JSON compatible data is recognized as literal

 except for objects, which are literals if they don't have a `fn` key in them. if they have a `fn` key they're function definitions and will be executed.

+### function execution is safe

+A function definition loaded from an external source can be executed with a reasonable expectation of safety.
+Execution cannot access environment, pollute prototypes, or make network requests unless explicitly allowed.

 ## examples